REPO4EU/network_medicine_drug_repurposing_tutorial/nextflow_pipeline/README.md

 </details>

 **Let's now check which drugs are network-based approach suggests based on the RWR module.
-For this, vave a look at the `results/drug_prioritization/drugstone/*.rwr.trustrank.drug_predictions.tsv` file.**
+For this, have a look at the `results/drug_prioritization/drugstone/*.rwr.trustrank.drug_predictions.tsv` file.**

 Which compounds have the highest TrustRank score (column `score`) for the RWR disease module?